 Keep in mind that it is normal to ask a lot of questions, as these developers are potentially going to be an extension of your team.

 Step 5: Implement Your New Staff Augmentation Plan

-Once you have chosen the development company and the particular team members with whom you’ll be working, it’s time to implement your overall plan.
+Once you have chosen the development company and the particular staff augmentation team members with whom you’ll be working, it’s time to implement your overall plan.
 Make sure to have clearly outlined goals and timelines readily available for all members of your team, and to be confident in checking in regularly with your outsourced team members.
 A great development company will outsource talented developers who are confident in bringing you updates, and who are proactive in their approach to working with your team.
 It is important before engaging with a vendor to understand the onboarding process and get clarity on how the team will ramp up, as well as knowing what resources are available to ensure that access, integration and early deliverables overcome any blockers and meet or, better yet, exceed expectations.
 You should never have to question where your team is at with your timelines.